 The EPP score report displays an individual's percentile ranking for each of the twelve traits, as well as a description of what the score in each trait means.
 There are no right or wrong answers on personality tests; however, individuals with certain personality characteristics may be better suited for some jobs than others.
 For example, extroverted individuals typically are more comfortable in, and perform better at sales jobs than do introverts.
 Conversely, introverts may be a better fit for accounting positions.

 The EPP score report also contains a series of job-specific benchmarks that assess how good a fit a person's personality is for a given position.
-The benchmarks calculate a person's job match score by comparing their EPP trait scores to composite profiles created and validated by Criteria Corp.
+The benchmarks for each job family calculate a person's job match score by comparing their EPP trait scores to composite profiles created and validated by Criteria Corp.
 These profiles are based on large samples of people in the respective positions and on validity studies conducted by Criteria Corp.

 Construct Validity: The EPP is based on the most widely validated system of classifying personality, the “Big Five” or “Five Factor” model.
 The EPP trait scores have been compared with a number of external measures of similar individual characteristics, including the Sixteen Personality Factor (16PF).
 These comparisons provide strong support for the construct validity of the EPP scales.

 Predictive Validity: The individual traits measured by the EPP have been shown to be predictive of success for a wide variety of positions in many different industries.
-The job-specific benchmarks and accompanying "job match" scores are based on tens of thousands of EPP administrations and on smaller validity studies conducted by Criteria Corp.
-The best way to ensure the predictive validity of EPP traits for specific positions is to do a local validity study that demonstrates a correlation between individual trait score(s) and job performance metrics for a given position.
+The job-specific benchmarks and accompanying "job family match" scores are based on tens of thousands of EPP administrations and on smaller validity studies conducted by Criteria Corp.
+The best way to ensure the predictive validity of EPP traits for specific positions is to do a local validity study that demonstrates a correlation between individual trait score(s) and job performance metrics for a given family of jobs.